homelabaas/haas-application/readme.md

 Keep in mind, the API testing mode does not have a web GUI.
 The test suite just hits all the API endpoints to make sure they are performing correctly.

-## Using Homelab VM Builder

-First step is to put some content into Minio to use with the application.
-Clone the following repo: https://github.com/homelabaas/haas-content and copy it into the build bucker in minio.

-Second step is to get some VMs building.
-You can use the `/contents/packer/ubuntu1804iso/` named "Ubuntu 18.04 ISO Install" builder to create a base Ubuntu box, against the VMWare host, network and datastore of your choice.

-Once this is built, you can use the output of that build to feed into the builder "Ubuntu 18.04 Docker" which creates a VM template which has docker installed, but also cloud-init.
-The means you can provision this box with the "Provision" screen as it will accept a cloud-init file for boot time configuration.

-When you create a new machine from the output of the "Ubuntu 18.04 Docker" box, select the "Standard Docker Machine" user data file and load it.

-From one of these machines, you can then deploy straight docker containers.
-Use one of these machines and the docker-compose file in `/deployment-compose/powerdns/docker-compose.yml` to create a PowerDNS box.

-For a docker swarm environment, use the environment provision screen and paste in the contents of `/environments/docker-swarm/environment.yaml`.
-Make sure the IP address settings are fine.
-This will provision a collection of servers, with a master and worker nodes, running as a swarm.